CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 type: post
 ---

 This blog post is the final report for the **CircuitVerse Practice section** , which is a part of **Google Summer of Code 2024**.
-The project aimed create a practice section where user can practice circuit related problems.
+The project aimed to create a practice section where user can practice circuit related problems.

 ![final_report](/images/Jaydip_GSoC24/Final_Report.png)